 The United States Department of State (DOS) has made it clear that it intends to remain in Iraq.
 Pompeo does seem willing to negotiate the details of the relationship, however.
 “We are happy to continue the conversation with the Iraqis about what the right structure is,” Pompeo said.

 As short-term tensions subside, many Iraqi’s are reconsidering the country’s relationship with the United States.
 Iran, as one of the region’s stronger powers, holds a significant amount of influence over Iraq.
 A mutual dislike for one another, honed over generations, adds fuel to arguments expressing fear that US withdrawal could leave a vacuum for further Iranian influence.

-and Kurdish lawmakers, both minority presences in Iraq, opposed the parliament’s resolution.
-The Sunnis see the American presence as a barrier against majority and Iranian influence, while the Kurds have benefitted from US training and protection.
+Sunni and Kurdish lawmakers, both minority presences in Iraq, opposed the parliament’s resolution.
+The Sunnis see the American presence as a barrier against majority Shiite and Iranian influence, while the Kurds have benefitted from US training and protection.

-Richard Haass, president of the Council on Foreign Relations (CFR), a US nonprofit specializing in foreign policy and international affairs, argues that the aftermath of the Soleimani killing will radically change the nature of the US–Iraqi relationship.
+Richard Haass, president of the Council on Foreign Relations (CFR), a US nonprofit think tank specializing in foreign policy and international affairs, argues that the aftermath of the Soleimani killing will radically change the nature of the US–Iraqi relationship.
 “One sure result of the US strike is that the era of US–Iraq cooperation is over,” he recently tweeted.
 Haass continues to say that greater Iranian influence will be a key consequence of America’s diminishing presence: “The US diplomatic & mil presence will end b/c Iraq asks us to depart or our presence is just a target or both.
 The result will be greater Iranian influence, terrorism and Iraqi infighting.”